 Some leaders may also reduce (not increase) the stacking value of the stack they are in.
-See also ${\bf C}/$ next.
+See also C/ next.

-Example: Rommel has -2, in essence increasing stacking by 2 points for his other units in stack)
+Example: Scott shown here has -2, in essence increasing stacking by 2 points for his other units in stack)

 Leaders and Combats